Ergodic maps and the cohomology of nilpotent Lie groups: Amenable averages and the vanishing lemma

-for $f\in F^n_s(G;M)$.
-Let $C_s^n(G;M)$ be the set of $G$--equivariant elements of $F^n_s(G;M)$, i.e., those that satisfy
+for $f\in F^n_s(G;{E})$.
+Let $C_s^n(G;{E})$ be the set of $G$--equivariant elements of $F^n_s(G;{E})$, i.e., those that satisfy

-We equip $C^n_s(G;M)$ with the topology of $C^\infty$ convergence on compact subsets of $G^{n+1}$, and we define the \emph{smooth cohomology} $H^*_s(G;M)$ of $G$ to be the cohomology of $C_s^*(G;M)$.
+We equip $C^n_s(G;{E})$ with the topology of $C^\infty$ convergence on compact subsets of $G^{n+1}$, and we define the \emph{smooth cohomology} $H^*_s(G;{E})$ of $G$ to be the cohomology of $C_s^*(G;{E})$.

-Blanc gave a condition for the reduced cohomology $\overline{H}_s^*(G;M)$ to vanish. \begin{thm}[\cite{Blanc}] Let $G$ be a connected nilpotent Lie group and let $U$ be a unitary representation of $G$ with no nontrivial fixed points, i.e., if $v\in U$ and $g\cdot v = v$ for all $g$, then $v=0$.
+Blanc {showed that the reduced cohomology $\overline{H}_s^*(G;E)$ vanishes when $E$ is a unitary representation.} \begin{thm}[\cite{Blanc}] Let $G$ be a connected nilpotent Lie group and let $U$ be a unitary representation of $G$ with no nontrivial fixed points, i.e., if $v\in U$ and $g\cdot v = v$ for all $g$, then $v=0$.
 Let

 Then $\overline{H}^*_s(G;U) = 0$. \end{thm}